I Touch Beauty Daily

 through books bound with fabrics of unfamiliar flair?

-You poured calligraphy and want into my ready hands
+You poured calligraphy into my ready hands and wants

-and legs, flung open our living room door and pushed
+into my legs, flung open our living room door, pushed

 me gently to grow my own wings to absorbing America.